 From an early age, Ma Kin Fung was keen to learn Chinese martial arts.
 His dream became reality while he was a high school student in the city of Guangzhou (another city in Guangdong and also known as Canton, formerly spelled in English as Kwangchow), when he befriended a classmate whose father was the famous Kung Fu Master Kwan Tak Hing.
 Upon noticing Ma Kin Fung’s eagerness to learn, Master Kwan was happy to make him his student and teach him everything he knew about Chinese martial arts.

 From the beginning of his training, Ma Kin Fung studied and practiced rigorously both day and night in order to learn all of the internal and external martial art forms.
 He became skilled in many of the famous techniques, including Shaolin Law Hon Fist and various traditional weapons.

 Years later, during the Sino Japanese War, Master Ma joined the army, Due to the chaotic period of time, he eventually lost contact with Master Kwan.

 In recollection, Master Ma would always sigh, feeling really quite badly that he never saw his Sifu (martial arts master) again, due to the circumstances of his life at that turbulent time in history.

 In order to benefit from other teaching styles, Master Ma later learned from two other famous masters of Northern style martial arts: Gu Ruzhang and Suen Yuk Fung.
 Returning home in 1936, he discovered that Japan had invaded China.

 Consequently, Master Ma decided that it was his duty to use his martial arts skills to help his country.
 He promoted martial arts by establishing training centers.
 As a result the awareness of the Northern martial arts styles increased dramatically in Southern China.

 Most importantly, Master Ma was very enthusiastic to promote martial arts.
-He grew to be very well known in Southern China and in the martial arts community in general for more then twenty years.
+He grew to be very well known in South China and in the martial arts community in general for more then twenty years.
 His dedication to endorse the Northern style in particular gained him many good students in China and overseas.